autocrypt/autocrypt/doc/level1.rst

   ``nopreference`` or ``mutual``) derived from the youngest ``Autocrypt`` header ever seen from the peer.

-Autocrypt-capable MUAs that implement :ref:`Gossip <gossip>` should also associate the following additional attributes with ``peers[addr]``:
+Autocrypt-capable MUAs that implement :ref:`Gossip <key-gossip>` should also associate the following additional attributes with ``peers[addr]``: